RenaChinedum/library-management-service/README.md

 -The tests cover the service layers and repository layers using Mockito.

+## Api Docummentaion
+The api docummetation was done using SpringFox library for swagger configuration, which reveals every endpoint and their respective request as well as response.

 - ## Security
 The application uses Spring Security for authentication and authorization.
 The default username is admin and the default password is password.